knightjoel/mediawiki-to-notion/FAQ.md

 Increase scale for handling very large wikis by having the Step Function state machine restart itself prior to reaching 25,000 events (which is a [hard limit](https://docs.aws.amazon.com/step-functions/latest/dg/limits-overview.html#service-limits-state-machine-executions) for standard state machines).
 This would only be relevant for importing > ~500,000 blocks in a single page.

+Wikipage metadata such as the timestamp when it was created could be preserved.
+The non-public Notion API appears to allow setting an arbitrary `created_time` property.

 There is almost certainly opportunity for better visibility into error conditions which the pipeline encounters.

 ## How do I see what’s going on with the import pipeline?